ujjwolpaudel/ujjwolpaudel.github.io/_pages/about.md

 <!-- Broadly, I study empirical industrial organization and its applications to food supply chains, where I examine digital-platform pricing, optimization in last-mile delivery, and vertical buyer–supplier relationships. -->

-My interests are on empirical industrial organization with a focus on food supply chains.
+My interest is on empirical industrial organization with a focus on food supply chains.

 I am on the job market in the 2025–2026 academic year.